-Having contributed as a staff writer at the Spencer Daily Reporter for just shy of a year, Seth Boyes joined the Dickinson County News staff in March of 2017.
-In his first week at the DCN, Seth covered a train derailment near Graettinger.
+Seth Boyes joined the Dickinson County News staff in March of 2017.
+In his first week at the DCN, he covered a train derailment near Graettinger.
 The tankers carrying ethanol burst into flames.
-Seth's photo of the event won first place for Best Breaking News photo at the 2018 Iowa Newspaper Association Convention and Trade Show in February.
-He won a second Best Breaking News Photo award for a shot of the fire at Zippers Gentlemen's Club that April, and also won awards for Master Columnist and Best Blog.
-Boyes graduated from Iowa State University in 2009 with a degree in Integrated Studio Arts.
+Seth's photo of the event won first place for Best Breaking News photo at the 2018 Iowa Newspaper Association Convention and Trade Show.
+Since, Seth has won nearly a dozen awards for writing, photography and multimedia content.
+Seth graduated from Iowa State University in 2009 with a degree in Integrated Studio Arts.
 His original cartoons run regularly in the Spencer Daily Reporter and the DCN.
 Both he and his wife Janet hail from Clear Lake and have come to expect summers to be full of the hustle and bustle of tourists and visitors.

 Let's see — nutrition, cleaner burning blended fuel, environmentally-friendly packing peanuts, seasonal home decor … that's more of a use, um … I need a little help.
 So, I'd like to take the National Corn Growers Association up on the offer they made to educate Bud Light on the benefits of corn.
 The beer company ticked off the lobby group with the debut of a commercial during the Superb Owl (wouldn't want to get sued for using a term I'm not officially licensed to use).